Leopard-class frigate: Service

 In service, the Leopard class were used mainly as patrol frigates, notably on the South American station, where their long range and destroyer-like appearance were particularly advantageous.
 Operating out of Simonstown naval base in South Africa, they in part replaced the Dido-class cruisers HMS Euryalus and Cleopatra usually deployed on these duties during 1946–1954.
-It was hoped that a pair of Type 41s with four twin 4.5-inch guns would between them be adequate to deter a single Russian Sverdlov-class cruiser, which British Naval Intelligence saw as having been in part conceived of to threaten trade routes from Buenos Aires to Britain Later they were extensively used in the Far East during the 1963–68 confrontation with Indonesia over Borneo and Malaysia, for which all-gun-armed Type 41s were again well suited.
+It was hoped that a pair of Type 41s with four twin 4.5-inch guns would between them be adequate to deter a single Russian Sverdlov-class cruiser, which British Naval Intelligence saw as having been in part conceived of to threaten trade routes from Buenos Aires to Britain.
+Later they were extensively used in the Far East during the 1963–68 confrontation with Indonesia over Borneo and Malaysia, for which all-gun-armed Type 41s were again well suited.
 In the 1970s they saw service on Cod War duties.

-In 1972 it was decided not to refit HMS Puma again; purchasing the half-sister of the class, the former Black Star ordered by Ghana, and commissioning it as HMS Mermaid would cost less than the refit.
+In 1971 it was decided not to refit HMS Puma again; purchasing the half-sister of the class, the former Black Star ordered by Ghana, and commissioning it as HMS Mermaid would cost less than the refit.
 HMS Leopard finished its service in the 1975–1976 Cod War, having given an Icelandic gunboat a 30-second warning that it would open fire with its 4.5-inch guns.
-HMS Lynx was the last of the class operational and attend the Spithead fleet review in 1977.
+HMS Lynx was the last of the class to remain operational and attended the Spithead fleet review in 1977.
 HMS Jaguar was reactivated from the standby squadron for the Third Cod War, but sprang too many leaks on the voyage to Iceland and returned to Chatham.